tejaswisagiraju/Catchphrase.ly/README.md

 #CatchPhrase.ly

-Let's build an app to simulate our favorite game **Catchphrase**!
+Let's build an app for our favorite game **Catchphrase**!

-This assignment will span over several days.
+This lab will span over the course of several days.
 The suggested workflow for each day is outlined below.
-We will wrap up our work on this project by 5/18.
+We will wrap up our work on 5/18.

 ##Day 1
 Reference lesson: Underscore templating  **LINK TO LESSON NEEDED**